Nkfree/-TES3MP-Cooperative/README.md

 ## Inspect Player Equipment

-A script that allows players to inspect other player's equipment.
+A server-side script that allows players to inspect other player's equipment.
 The displayed container should reflect on the equipment changes dynamically.

 I imagined the following kinds of scenarios while creating this:\
 *Player1*: What do you think is a better weapon, this one?\